 And lastly, try not to leave them on their own too long.
 If you leave them on their own too long then they’re going to become bored and start digging.
 You should never leave them for more than 4 hours at a time, when possible.
 Although of course, this isn’t always practical.

-Now you know why a rottweiler is digging, as well as what you can do to stop and what to avoid doing.
+Now you know why a rottweiler is digging, as well as what you can do to get them to stop and what to avoid doing.
 Whatever the case, the best thing you can do is use a training program to reduce the chance of digging occurring.
 However, as you can see, if you can’t use a training program there are a lot of temporary methods you can try.

 And once again the most important thing to remember when your rottweiler is digging is to NEVER hit them or hurt them in any way.
 Doing this will only cause multiple problems to occur.